Culture and Education

 The JET Program

-This website contains a general overview of the JET Program and information specific to our five-state area.
-For complete information about the JET Program, please visit the Official Embassy of Japan’s JET Program website, which contains information applicable to U.S. citizens.
+For complete information about the JET Program, visit https://JETProgramUSA.org.
+This site is by the Embassy of Japan in Washington DC and contains information applicable to all U.S. citizens.
 Please note that there are a number of unofficial websites about JET Program.
 While some may contain useful information, they may also contain inaccuracies.
 As such, please refer to the Official JET Program website or contact us for accurate information.

 Eligibility criteria and positions are outlined in full on the JET Program application.
 Basic requirements for American applicants include an interest in Japan, the ability to adapt to life in Japan, and a willingness to study the Japanese language.
 Excellent English language skills and a bachelor’s degree are also required; all majors are welcome!

 - Assistant Language Teachers (ALTs) - Most participants are assigned to positions as ALTs in elementary, junior high, or high school.
-ALTs assist in classes taught by Japanese teachers of foreign language.
-ALT duties can also include assisting with other aspects of foreign language training, visiting primary and elementary schools, and engaging in local international exchange activities.
+ALTs assist in classes taught by Japanese teachers of English.
+ALT duties can also include assisting with other aspects of English language training, visiting primary and elementary schools, and engaging in local international exchange activities.
 While Japanese language skills are not required for the ALT position, participants must commit to studying Japanese upon their acceptance.

 - Coordinators for International Relations (CIRs) - Approximately 10% of the American participants on the program are CIRs.
 Because CIRs are placed in Japanese government offices, they must have a functional command of the Japanese language.
 CIRs assist with various projects related to international activities.
 These activities can include editing and translating publications, hosting foreign guests, and interpreting at events for overseas visitors.
 CIRs may also provide language instruction, assist with private international exchange activities, and help raise cross-cultural awareness and understanding.